dniloash/Pywinter/rtdoc/source/index.rst

 pip3 install pywinter

-Read intermediate files (rinder)
+Read intermediate files (rinter)
 ====================================
-For reading the intermediate files information you must utilize the function \textbf{rinder}.
+For reading the intermediate files information you must utilize the function \textbf{rinter}.
 Once you have read the information you can manipulate the data easily.
 The results will be a dictionary that contains the variables in the intermediate file, also every key includes general information, geo information, levels, and the data array.

 Example
 -------------